 - Running is possible but the intensity and duration will decrease as you progress through your pregnancy.

 - Pilates is a great all-around exercise that helps tone and strengthens muscle.
 This is an idea for helping you deal with the extra weight you’ll be carrying around your mid-section.

 - Lifting weights is a great way to strengthen the muscles.

 - Swimming will provide a low-impact strengthening and cardiovascular workout that will not harm you or the baby at all.

 - Pregnancy yoga uses relaxation and breathing techniques with postures that are adapted for pregnancy.

 Whilst we are recommending exercise during pregnancy, there are some cautions we would like to highlight.
-The first is not to over exert yourself.
-Simple we know but if you’re a competitive athlete the thought of not training as hard as usual may be strange and you could be tempted to push yourself.
+The first is not to over-exert yourself.
+Simple we know but if you’re a competitive athlete the thought of not training as hard, as usual, may be strange and you could be tempted to push yourself.
 Don’t.
-Enjoy the very valid excuse of pregnancy and take a breather from training to seriously.
-Also, be aware that you will be prone to sports related injuries because of the hormone change.
-It is advisable to not exercise for more than 45 minutes at a time and if you feel light headed or dizzy then stop immediately, drink some water and take a rest.
+Enjoy the very valid excuse of pregnancy and take a breather from training too seriously.
+Also, be aware that you will be prone to sports-related injuries because of the hormone change.
+It is advisable to not exercise for more than 45 minutes at a time and if you feel light-headed or dizzy then stop immediately, drink some water and take a rest.
 The additional strain of pregnancy on your body will make you prone to fatigue so listen to your body and if you feel unwell then take a break.